jairoh/practice/readMe.txt

-just read me a reason.
+just read me a reason. so we can learn to ___ again.